JamesSwinton/ag-grid-readme/README.md

 ## 🛠️ Customisations

 AG Grid is fully customisable, both in terms of appearance and functionality.
-We have many ways in which the grid can be customised and a selection of tools to help create those customisations.
+We have many ways in which the grid can be customised, and a selection of tools to help create those customisations.
 Expand each section to learn more.

 <details>
   <summary><b>Custom Components</b></summary>